angelaLazar/oauth-tutorial/index.md

 The GitHub API allows applications to interface with GitHub to access user data, create/delete users, view repos and more.
 To access data via the GitHub API, your app must be given authorization.
 This tutorial will walk you through the steps of creating a simple Google App Engine(GAE) app which will gain authorization to interface with the GitHub API.
 The goal here is to get an **access_token** from GitHub which can then be used to make authorized requests.

-Though this tutorial, uses GAE for a quick Python application setup, other Python web application frameworks should be similar.
-For this tutorial you must also have a GitHub account where your new application can be registered.
+This tutorial uses GAE for a quick Python application setup but other Python web application frameworks should be similar.
+For this tutorial you must have a GitHub account where your new application can be registered.

 ## Create a Python Application using Google App Engine

-1. Before you can get started, you will need to [download the Python SDK for App Engine.](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)
+1. First before getting started, you will need to [download the Python SDK for App Engine.](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)

-1. In your terminal, create a new directory to hold the project called oauth-tutorial.
+1. In terminal create a new directory to hold the project called **oauth-tutorial**:
 `mkdir oauth-tutorial`

-1. Inside your new directory, create a new Python file to contain your handlers.
-Let’s first start with a simple handler to see that the application was setup correctly.
-Call the file **oauth-tutorial.py**
+1. Here create a new Python file named **oauth-tutorial.py** to contain your handlers.
+Then add a simple handler to see that the application was setup correctly.

      ```python
 import webapp2